 Because the fibers are so small microfiber cloth turned out to be great for cleaning.

 But your towels main job is not for cleaning.
-It's main job is to wick the droplets of water off your skin and to stay fresh so it can be used more than once.
+The best travel towels wick the droplets of water off your skin and to stay fresh so they can be used more than once.

 Scientists quickly came up against their next problem.

 As well as picking up dirt and dust particles this new fabric was a breeding ground for bacteria.
 This caused it to start to smell funky very quickly.